juriadams/summoner-cooldowns/README.md

 # Licensing

 This project was initially created by [Jonathan Dolbee](https://github.com/d0lb33/) and is now continued by [4dams](https://github.com/4dams/).
 I have already asked the original creator if he grants me full permission to continue his project but haven't received an answer so far.
-The old repository was **not licensed.**
+The old repository was **not licensed.** </br >

-# Disclaimer
+If the original creator does not want me to continue his project, I will of course respect that and stop working with this repository and maybe delete it.